-'''

--"J"job (or -ijob)
+-"J"job (or -jjob)

-'''

 Prints the job name on the burst page.
 If you do not use this option, the job name is the name and extension of the first file in the job.
-(See the Note for details on syntax.)

 Uses a transparent filter so that you can send data to the printer unchanged.
 Note that the data is UNCONVERTED; print services does not convert the files to STREAM-LF format.
 Use this option with BINARY data or files containing all of the characters, including carriage returns (CRs), when you want them sent to the printer.